ContainerSolutions/k8s-deployment-strategies/ab-testing/README.md

 $ while sleep 0.1; do curl $SERVICE_URL; done;
 ```

+You should see 1 request on 10 ending up in the version 2.

 In the rules.yaml file, you can edit the weight of each route and apply the changes as follow:

 ```